kshyst/Docs/Docker/Commands.md

 - `-d` for running in background
 - `-e` for setting env variables
 - `-v` for setting volume
-- `-p` for mapping ports
+- `-p` for mapping ports first one is host and second one is inside the container
-- `--rm` will remove the running instance of the container and it's resources
+- `--rm` will remove the running instance of the container and it's resources once it stopped

+> Any argument before the image name will be passed as image setting and any argument after image name will be passed as flags for ENTRYPOINT

 ### Logging containers